-Five hours in the Eternal City is never enough to cover and discover all that this enchanting comune has to offer.
-That’s what I had though when hubby and I went “roaming alone in Rome” for some me-time each with the challenge of not taking a taxi but just the metro trains.
-I was hesitant at first but, I thought it would be good for me since I walk slowly, I could drink in the culture, sights, atmosphere and scenery more and escape the eye rolls I get from the annoyance I seem to bring hubby whenever I get left behind. ^_^
+Five hours in the Eternal City is never enough to cover and discover all that this enchanting commune has to offer.
+That’s what I had though when hubby and I went to “roam alone in Rome” for some me-time.
+It includes the challenge of not taking a taxi, just the trains. 😀 Hesitation was my feeling at first.
+Then I thought it would be good for me since I walk slowly.
+I could drink in the culture, sights, atmosphere, and scenery more.
+I could also escape the eye rolls I get from hubby whenever he walks too far up front. ^_^

-Five hours….considering my being slow, I could have seen more, taken photos of the city more but, in a nutshell, this is a story of what I did and saw in Rome…alone.
+He gave me 5 hours….considering my being slow, I could have seen more, taken photos of the city more.
+In a nutshell, this is a story of what I did and saw in Rome…alone.
 Well, with a good-old map actually and my ever-reliable 7d.

-Sun high-up (it was 5:30PM!), kissing my skin as it pleased, people – tourists and locals alike walking here and there…vendors, gladiator-clad men, each busy with their routine abound.
-Hubby and I separated at the metro train station Colosseo – most probably named after the building just across – the largest ampitheatre the world has known.
-Albeit a famous tourism spot nowadays, the Colosseo or Coliseum still stands proud today, 1933 years after its completion and even marking its way to a spot in the New Seven Wonders of the World list.
+Sun high-up (it was 5:30PM!), kissing my skin as it pleased, people – tourists and locals alike walking here and there… There are also vendors, gladiator-clad men, each busy with their routine.
+Hubby dropped me off at the metro train station Colosseo – most probably named after the building just across.
+Of course, the largest ampitheatre the world has known.
+Albeit a famous tourism spot nowadays, the Colosseo or Coliseum still stands proud today.
+With 1933 years to boast after its completion and even marking its way to a spot in the New Seven Wonders of the World list.

-Not being a sun-lover, I went around the elliptical structure immediately, stopping in middle-awe (where there’s shadow of course) and just savoring all the history and magnificence it imposes.
-Had hubby been there, we were sure to have gotten in but, I was hesitant to go in alone so I got back to the train station instead.
+Not being a sun-lover, I went around the elliptical structure immediately.
+Stopping in middle-awe (where there’s shadow of course) and just savoring all the history and magnificence it imposes, I clicked the camera many times.
+Had hubby been there, we were sure to have gotten in.
+The idea of getting in alone didn’t excite me so I got back to the train station instead.
 Rome’s train stations are relatively clean…well, most that I’ve been to and as expected, the trains themselves are crowded.

-Did spoke with an American family while on board…they’re from Detroit and spending a whole week in Rome, then was there last day.
+Did spoke with an American family while on board…they’re from Detroit and spending a whole week in Rome.
 What struck me would be the sticker warning signs the train doors have.
-Quite morbid for my taste.
+Quite morbid for my taste. 😀

 So I got off at the metro station Ottaviano, one of the nearest station that leads to Vatican City.
 Via Ottaviano (street) is lined up with shops, trattorias, pizzerias and of course residential houses.
-I was tempted to just shop than actually go to my destination – St. Peter’s Square.
-Hubby and I went there early in the morning that day but, it was too warm and humid I didn’t really enjoy it so much, I was seeking shelter from the shadows of the surrounding buildings at the plaza.
+The temptation to just shop than actually go to my destination – St. Peter’s Square, almost got the better of me.
+Hubby and I went there early in the morning that day too.
+It was too warm and humid I didn’t really enjoy it so much, I took shelter from the shadows of the surrounding buildings at the plaza.

 At the square, the Tuscan colonnades were towering over the crowd of people as it was designed like to embrace them – symbolically back into the church.
 It is said to be one of Italian architect Gian Lorenzo Bernini’s most innovative design.

-I spent a considerable amount of time gawking at stuff there, teehee…when I finally got hungry and when my phone battery was almost dead, I went to the nearest restaurant I saw…and that’s a review shared on my food blog. ^_^ Long story told, I had one of Rome’s more known dish, pasta alla gricia made special with the experience of meeting a polyglot.
+There was a considerable amount of time spent gawking at stuff there, teehee… When I finally got hungry and when my phone battery was almost dead, I went to the nearest restaurant I saw… That’s a review shared on my food blog. ^_^ Long story told, I had one of Rome’s more known dish, pasta alla gricia made special with the experience of meeting a polyglot.

 When dusk blanketed the city, I headed for the Pantheon.
 I didn’t follow the map this time but the advise of the above-mentioned polyglot.
 I took the scenic, longer bus route.
 I hopped off at Lagro Argentina and went the wrong way so I had to ask for directions a lot of times. ^_^